Healthdirect Free Australian health advice you can count on.

 Both methadone and buprenorphine are used to help treat opioid dependence or misuse.
 Your doctor will work with you to decide the best treatment for you.

-Everyone’s pain is unique and different pain-relief medicines are used in different circumstances.
+Methadone is only rarely used to treat severe pain when other treatments do not work or cannot be tolerated.
+Everyone’s pain is unique.
+Your doctor may recommend different pain-relief medicines in different circumstances.
 If you have been prescribed methadone and have concerns or are experiencing side effects, speak with your doctor about other ways you can manage your pain.

 When should I see my doctor?

-Always check with your doctor before adjusting your dosage either up or down.
+Always check with your doctor before adjusting your dosage either up or down — do not change your dose without checking first.

 If you stop taking methadone suddenly, you may experience withdrawal symptoms.
 Your doctor can advise you on the best way to reduce your dosage of methadone to minimise the impact of withdrawal effects.